legal resources necessary to hold negligent facilities accountable.

 The other resident was found to have a Care Plan for wrist splints.
 However, a Registered Nurse providing the resident care stated that "there was no documentation to indicate the wrist splint was being provided as Care Plan."
 The nurse further stated that "the wrist splint was supposed to be discontinued, and an elbow splint was supposed to be provided, but the physician's orders were not written to discontinue the wrist splint."
 The Registered Nurse stated that "the wrist splint should have been in place until the order was written to discontinue."

 If you suspect or grandparent, parent, spouse or other loved one has become a victim of neglect or abuse in a nursing facility in South Carolina, including Magnolia Manor - Inman, it is crucial to speak out and discuss your case with an attorney.
 If you require help, contact the aggressive team of dedicated nursing home abuse attorneys at Nursing Home Law Center to learn about your legal options.
-Our law firm can ensure you receive justice and financial compensation to recover your damages.
+Our network of attorneys can ensure you receive justice and financial compensation to recover your damages.
 Call us today (800) 926-7565 to schedule a free case evaluation.
 We can handle every aspect of your case to ensure your family is fully compensated for your damages.

 Our legal team accepts all claims for compensation and lawsuits through contingency fee agreements.
 This arrangement postpones payment for legal services until after your case is resolved through a jury trial award or negotiated settlement.
 Every client is provided a "No Win/No-Fee" Guarantee, meaning if we are unable to obtain compensation for your family, you owe us nothing.
 Let us begin working on your case today to ensure that all the necessary documentation and paperwork are filed in the proper courthouse before the South Carolina statute of limitations expires.
 All information you share with our law office remains confidential.